 Allows more than one

 item at a time to be selected from a List Box or List View control.
+When

-used for multiple selected values.
+multiple selected values.

 Native (OS) Browse Folder Dialog